FBSNet: A Fast Bilateral Symmetrical Network for Real-Time Semantic Segmentation

 \section{Introduction}

-\IEEEPARstart{S}{emantic} segmentation, as one of the three fundamental computer vision tasks, is responsible for assigning a label to each pixel in an input image~\cite{li2017image,zhang2019decoupled,gao2021mscfnet}.
-It can be viewed as a dense prediction task in that what cannot be avoided is the parameter burden.
-However, to embed it in real-world terminal equipments like augmented reality devices or autonomous driving chips, it is necessary to ensure that the model size and calculation cost of the proposed model are as small as possible.
-By contrast with developing large networks (e.g., VGGNet~\cite{simonyan2014very} and ResNet~\cite{he2016deep,szegedy2017inception}) that pursue precision, designing real-time semantic segmentation structures is the proper choice that meets the needs of current real-world edge applications requiring fast interaction speed.
+\IEEEPARstart{S}{emantic} segmentation, as one of the three fundamental computer vision tasks, is responsible for assigning a label to each pixel in an input image~\cite{zhang2019decoupled,gao2021mscfnet}.
+It can be viewed as a dense prediction task and what cannot be overlooked is the parameter burden.
+However, to embed it in real-world terminal equipment like augmented reality devices or autonomous driving chips, it is necessary to ensure that the model size and calculation cost of the proposed model are as small as possible.
+In comparison with developing large networks (e.g., VGGNet~\cite{simonyan2014very} and ResNet~\cite{he2016deep}) that pursue precision, designing real-time semantic segmentation structures is the proper choice that meets the needs of current real-world edge applications requiring fast interaction speed.